In Praise of Folly

-Erasmus revised and extended his work, which was originally written in the space of a week while sojourning with Sir Thomas More at More's house in Bucklersbury in the City of London.
-The title Moriae Encomium had a punning second meaning as In Praise of More (In Greek moría translates into folly".
+Erasmus revised and extended his work, which, he claims, was originally written in the span of a week while sojourning with Sir Thomas More at More's house in Bucklersbury in the City of London.
+The title Moriae Encomium had a punning second meaning as In Praise of More (in Greek moría translates into "folly").
 In Praise of Folly is considered one of the most notable works of the Renaissance and played an important role in the beginnings of the Protestant Reformation.

 Content

-In Praise of Folly begins with a satirical learned encomium, in which Folly praises herself, in the manner of the Greek satirist Lucian (2nd century AD), whose work Erasmus and Sir Thomas More had recently translated into Latin; it then takes a darker tone in a series of orations, as Folly praises self-deception and madness and moves to a satirical examination of pious but superstitious abuses of Catholic doctrine and corrupt practices in parts of the Roman Catholic Church—to which Erasmus was ever faithful—and the folly of pedants.
-Erasmus had recently returned disappointed from Rome, where he had turned down offers of advancement in the curia, and Folly increasingly takes on Erasmus' own chastising voice.
-The essay ends with a straightforward statement of Christian ideal: "No Man is wise at all Times, or is without his blind Side."
+The Praise of Folly begins with a satirical learned encomium, in which Folly praises herself, in the manner of the Greek satirist Lucian (2nd century AD), whose work Erasmus and Sir Thomas More had recently translated into Latin; Folly swipes at every part of society, from lovers to princes to inventors to writers to dice-players to professional liars to hermits.

+It then takes a darker tone in a series of orations, as Folly praises self-deception and madness and moves to a satirical examination of supposedly pious but superstitious abuses of Catholic doctrine and corrupt practices by the people and priests of the contemporary church—to which Erasmus was ever faithful—and the folly of pedants.
+Folly increasingly takes on Erasmus' own chastising voice.
+According to some source, the essay ends with a straightforward statement of Christian ideal: "No Man is wise at all Times, or is without his blind Side."

-Erasmus was a good friend of More, with whom he shared a taste for dry humor and other intellectual pursuits.
+Erasmus was a good friend of More, with whom he shared a taste for dry humour and other intellectual pursuits.
 The title Moriae Encomium could also be read as meaning "In praise of More".
 The double or triple meanings go on throughout the text.

-The essay is filled with classical allusions delivered in a style typical of the learned humanists of the Renaissance.
+The piece is filled with classical allusions delivered in a style typical of the learned humanists of the Renaissance.
 Folly parades as a goddess, offspring of Plutus, the god of wealth and a nymph, Youth.
 She was nursed by two other nymphs, Inebriation and Ignorance.
 Her faithful companions include Philautia (self-love), Kolakia (flattery), Lethe (forgetfulness), Misoponia (laziness), Hedone (pleasure), Anoia (dementia), Tryphe (wantonness), and two gods, Komos (intemperance) and Nigretos Hypnos (heavy sleep).
 Folly praises herself endlessly, arguing that life would be dull and distasteful without her.
 Of earthly existence, Folly pompously states, "you'll find nothing frolic or fortunate that it owes not to me."

+In one of the notable pivots in the Praise of Folly, the book turns out to be almost an elaborate sermon on 1 Corinthians 1:21-23, the folly on the cross.

+Many subsequent commentators characterize the book only as a satire against the Roman Catholic church itself, or its doctrines, rather than about the moral decisions of humans regardless of lifestyle or state: the contrast between human wisdom which is actually folly and the divine folly which is wisdom.